Oh, the rumor mill. Whether we're talking about medical procedures or celebrity lifestyles, there's always someone spreading misinformation.

-Aligners help shift your teeth, so you have a better smile.
+Aligners help shift and straighten your teeth, so you have a better smile.
 You can do the treatments at home, with no pesky visits to the dentist.
 And it's often cheaper than standard, metal, painful braces.

 Simple, right?
 But questions persist.
 These are a few of the common myths we hear.

 Wear your aligners, and your teeth will move.
 And the fact that HyperByte makes them move faster isn’t a bad thing.
 It’s a tool that Orthodontists have used for years.
 It uses High Frequency Vibrations to help your aligners sit closer on your teeth and, as a result, move them quicker.

 The tiny bonds that root your teeth to your gums will stretch, and that lets them shift position.
 Guess what?
 That process can also make your teeth feel a little wobbly.